 In my post, I show you how easy it is to embed a YouTube video into your WordPress blog posts.
 WordPress makes it simple for you to add videos to your content.

-I remember when I started my blog, I wanted to add YouTube videos to my posts but was not sure how to do it or if I could use other people’s videos.
-The embed process is simple and as long as the YouTube video you want to use has a share option, you can use that video.
+When I started my blog, I wanted to add YouTube videos to my posts but was not sure how to do it or if I could use other people’s videos.
+The embed process is simple, and as long as the YouTube video you want to use has a share option, you can use that video.

 Why should you embed YouTube videos into your posts?
-The reason is that some visitors to your website enjoy reading text, others prefer watching videos.
-If you have text and video in your content, your audience will be better engaged.
+The reason is that some visitors to your website enjoy reading text, while others prefer watching videos.
+If you have text and video in your content, your audience is better engaged.

-There are two ways to embed a video, I will show you step by step both methods.
+There are two ways to embed a video.
+I will show you both methods.

 Let’s get started.

-Method one – Using the YouTube video URL
+Method One – Paste The YouTube Video URL

 Use the search feature on YouTube to find the video ideal for your blog post.

-Click on the URL of the video to highlight, then right-click your mouse, and select ‘Copy’.
+Click on the video URL to highlight it, then right-click your mouse, and select ‘Copy’.

 Return to your blog post and open a new ‘Paragraph’ block.